-We received a lot of support and positive feedback about the campaign.
-More than 7,700 of you sent an e-letter and we received a lot of questions and comments that we would like to address.
+We received a lot of support and positive feedback about the campaign as well as a lot of questions and comments that we would like to address.

 Why are we asking African Lion Safari to end elephant rides and shows?